sikopet/blog/publish/perl/get-passwd.md

-# Get password from user
+# Get Password From User
 ###### perl

 Sometimes you need to use a password in your command line script.
 One of the ways how to get it, is to ask the user.